Bernard DeVoto: Career

+DeVoto and his wife, Avis, fought efforts by Nevada Senator Pat McCarran and affluent cowboys to destroy protections on federal lands in Western America, a plan DeVoto uncovered himself.
+This led to the FBI opening a case on him.

 Accusations of Communism

 As early as 1938, when the Dies Committee was investigating radical professors and a Soviet takeover of America, DeVoto "mocked the conspiracy nuts" and yet was called "fascist" by the liberal critics.
 In the 1950s, he felt "a Communist or two on any faculty constituted a far smaller danger than the procedures that would be necessary to keep them off."
 He also opposed the outlawing of the Communist Party USA.
 "Historian Bernard DeVoto spoke for many liberals" in disdaining "the prominence ex-communists had gained in public life during the Cold War."
 He argued that despite the new-found patriotism of conservative ex-Communists, their commitments to absolutism and authoritarianism remained the same and continued to threaten freedom.

-In April 1953, DeVoto's Easy Chair column criticized "The Case of the Censorious Congressman" during Senate Internal Security Subcommittee and House Un-American Activities Committeehearings of teachers.
+In April 1953, DeVoto's Easy Chair column criticized "The Case of the Censorious Congressman" during Senate Internal Security Subcommittee and House Un-American Activities Committee hearings of teachers.
 U.S. Representative Carroll D. Kearns called DeVoto "pro-Communist."

 Personal life and death

-DeVoto married Avis DeVoto (1904–1989), a book reviewer, editor, and avid cook.
+DeVoto married Avis MacVicar (1904–1989), a book reviewer, editor, and avid cook.
 She became friends with Julia Child.
 Child had written a fan letter to Bernard DeVoto regarding an article of his in Harper's Magazine; he had stated just how much he detested stainless steel knives, and Child thought he was "100% right".
 Avis' response began a long correspondence and friendship between the two women during Child's work on her groundbreaking Mastering the Art of French Cooking (1961).
 Child acknowledged Avis as "wet nurse" and "mentor" to the undertaking.
 The DeVotos' son Mark (b.
 1940) is a music theorist, composer, and retired professor at Tufts University.
 Their older son Gordon, a writer, died in 2009.

-DeVoto died on November 13, 1955 at age 58.
+DeVoto died on November 13, 1955, at age 58.